psarando/shire-reckoning/Middle-earth-simulation.md

 * 1085, 1091, 1103, 1114, or 1120

-So for this simulation, I just chose the first year in this list as the first year of Shire-reform.
+So for this simulation, I picked the year in the middle of this list as the first year of Shire-reform.